jbgo/chasqui/README.md

 ### Subscribe to events

 Subscribing to events is also simple.
-The following example tells chasqui to forward events to the subscriber's 'my-app' queue, for which chasqui will generate the appropriate worker class.
-Within the subscriber block, you define one or more `on` blocks in which you place your application logic for handling an event.
+The following example tells Chasqui to forward events to this subscriber's `my-app` queue.
+Chasqui will detect whether you are using Sidekiq or Resque and generate an appropriate worker class for you.
+Within the subscriber block, you use the `on(event_name)` method to register blocks of code to handle that event.

     # file: subscriber1.rb
     require 'chasqui'